thestormforge/examples/jvm/README.md

 # JVM Example

 ## Introduction
 The Java Virtual Machine(JVM) is a widely used portable execution environment for running java-based applications.
-In this example, we demonstrate how to tune the JVM using the benchmarking suite, [Renaissance](https://github.com/renaissance-benchmarks/renaissance/).
+In this example, we demonstrate how to tune the JVM using the benchmarking suite [Renaissance](https://github.com/renaissance-benchmarks/renaissance/).
 Renaissance provides a variety of benchmarks that can be used to load test many aspects of the JVM such as just-in-time compilers, interpreters, and garbage collectors.
 This example shows how to i) patch individual trials and ii) tune JVM parameters alongside the Kubernetes resources.

 ## Prerequisites